What, exactly, were you expecting when you got married? Did you expect marriage and your spouse to make you happy?

 If you’re like me, I had all kinds of aspirations about traveling the world with my wife, going on endless adventures.
 It was going to be tons of fun!
 We would be so happy!
 But of course, real-life quickly set in, and we came to understand these weren’t the most realistic expectations we could have.

 Great expectations in marriage make a marriage, well… great!
-Expectations are what gives you hope for a fulfilling and enjoyable relationship.
+Expectations give you hope for a fulfilling and enjoyable relationship.
 And who doesn’t want that?
 I’ve never talked to any couples who desired a less-than-happy marriage together.

 And ironically, what is the biggest and most popular of all unrealistic marital expectations?
 Expecting your spouse to make you happy.